 The fire season is now a year-round reality in many areas, requiring firefighters and residents to be on heightened alert for the threat of wildland fire throughout the year.
 Each year, wildland fires consume hundreds of homes in the Wildland Urban Interface (WUI).
 Studies show that as many as 80 percent of the homes lost to wildland fires could have been saved if their owners had only followed a few simple firesafe practices.
 In addition, wildland-fire related deaths occur because people wait too long to leave their homes.

 Your fire department takes every precaution to help protect you and your property from wildland fire.
 However, the reality is that in a major wildland fire, there will simply not be enough fire engines or firefighters to defend every home.
 Successfully preparing for a wildland fire requires you to take personal responsibility for protecting yourself, your family and your property.
-Use the resources on the right to help you prepare.
+Use the resources on this page to help you prepare.

 Ready, Set, Go: Your Personal Wildfire Action Plan - from Santa Fe County

 En español: En Sus Marcas, Listos, Fuera! - from the City of Santa Fe